Smoothed Circulant Embedding with Applications to Multilevel Monte Carlo Methods for PDEs with Random Coefficients: Introduction

 One technique which is widely used for sampling from a random field is the Karhunen-Lo\`eve (KL) expansion \citep{kosambi_statistics_1943}.
 This has been extensively studied both theoretically and numerically for PDEs with log-normal random input with MLMC \citep{cliffe_multilevel_2011, teckentrup_multilevel_2012, charrier_strong_2012, teckentrup_further_2013, gittelson_multi-level_2013, charrier_finite_2013, giles_multilevel_2013, schwab_multilevel_2023}, as well as with Quasi-Monte Carlo methods (QMC) and Multilevel Quasi-Monte Carlo methods (MLQMC), see, for example, the survey \citep{kuo_application_2018} and the references therein.
 Further alterations of this algorithm to accommodate the difficulties arising from random field models with short correlation length have been proposed in \citep{teckentrup_further_2013, gittelson_multi-level_2013, schwab_multilevel_2023}.
 Other sampling methods have also been studied in the context of MLMC or MLQMC for PDEs with random coefficients, such as wavelet reconstruction approach \citep{bachmayr_representations_2018} or the white noise sampling method \citep{croci_multilevel_2021}.

 In this paper, we focus on the circulant embedding technique for sampling from the random parameter.
 While this offers a discrete representation of a random field on a given mesh, it is both exact at these grid points, and computationally efficient.
-This is in comparison with the KL-expansion, which, once truncated, offers a continuous approximation whose rate of convergence is intrinsically linked to the decay of the eigenvalues of the covariance function's kernel, which has a direct impact on the computational cost.
-The circulant embedding method has been integrated with MLMC and MLMQMC in e.g. \citep{graham_quasi-monte_2011, kuo_multilevel_2017}.
+This is in comparison with the KL-expansion, which, once truncated, offers a continuous approximation whose rate of convergence is intrinsically linked to the decay of the eigenvalues of the covariance function's kernel, which has a direct impact on the computational cost. {Nevertheless, the KL-expansion and the circulant embedding method share certain analytical properties (as discussed further in section \ref{sec: eigenvalues-decay}).} The circulant embedding method has been integrated with MLMC and MLMQMC in e.g. \citep{graham_quasi-monte_2011, kuo_multilevel_2017}.

 The main novelty in this paper is adjusting the circulant embedding method to produce smooth approximations on coarse meshes of samples from extremely oscillatory random fields, i.e. with small correlation length, high variance and low regularity.
 For the application in groundwater flow outlined above, this problem usually arises when we consider large computational domains where the correlation length is considerably smaller compared to the size of the domain.
 This is of particular interest in MLMC for PDEs with random coefficients, as the computational gains prompted by MLMC rest on using coarse meshes, which is usually not feasible for the problem at hand.
 A similar algorithm has been proposed in \citep{sawko_effective_2022}, albeit for random fields with large-scale fluctuations which still require a fine grid representation.
 In particular Sawko et al. focus on deriving low rank approximations of the covariance matrix of the random field, and do not provide a theoretical analysis of the corresponding error.